hardin47/website/Math58/Notes/01-intro.md

 This example comes from Investigation 1.1: Friend or Foe? @iscam.
 The idea is to use simulation to determine how likely our data would be if nothing interesting was going on.

-> In a study reported in the November 2007 issue of Nature, researchers investigated whether infants take into account an individual’s actions towards others in evaluating that individual as appealing or aversive, perhaps laying for the foundation for social interaction (Hamlin, Wynn, and Bloom, 2007).
+> In a study reported in the November 2007 issue of *Nature*, researchers investigated whether infants take into account an individual’s actions towards others in evaluating that individual as appealing or aversive, perhaps laying for the foundation for social interaction (Hamlin, Wynn, and Bloom, 2007).
 In other words, do children who aren’t even yet talking still form impressions as to someone’s friendliness based on their actions?
 In one component of the study, 10-month-old infants were shown a “climber” character (a piece of wood with “googly” eyes glued onto it) that could not make it up a hill in two tries.
 Then the infants were shown two scenarios for the climber’s next try, one where the climber was pushed to the top of the hill by another character (the “helper” toy) and one where the climber was pushed back down the hill by another character (the “hinderer” toy).
 The infant was alternately shown these two scenarios several times.
 Then the child was presented with both pieces of wood (the helper and the hinderer characters) and asked to pick one to play with.
 Videos demonstrating this component of the study can be found at http://campuspress.yale.edu/infantlab/media/.

 > One important design consideration to keep in mind is that in order to equalize potential influencing factors such as shape, color, and position, the researchers varied the colors and shapes of the wooden characters and even on which side the toys were presented to the infants.
 The researchers found that 14 of the 16 infants chose the helper over the hinderer.